 Information on our international projects.
-This committee is combined with Foundation for 2018-2019 and is chaired by Bryan Powell
+This committee is combined with Foundation for 2019-2020 and is chaired by Bryan and Pearl Powell

 The club recently suported Porridge and Pens in helping to provide a well at Brightlingsea School.
 Richard hands over a cheque and a plaque will be attached to the well.

 Porridge and Pens is charity aiming to help end the plight of suffering, with a particular focus on relieving poverty and hardship for children in Ghana.

 Porridge and Pens was set up by three sisters who grew up in coastal town of Brightlingsea.
 They have two aims: To send the poorest of children in Ghana to school where they will receive two daily meals to prevent starvation.

 Porridge and Pens provides seventy children from poor backgrounds with a space at the Brightlingsea Free School, Mampongteng, Kumasi, Ghana.
 Children receive a nutritional breakfast and lunch at school, sadly its the only food children will eat all day.
 90% of the children who attend our school are underweight.

 They also have a small nursery at their school to help vulnerable families who are desperate to work to put food on the table for their family.
 Porridge and Pens offers a nursery place to the most needy families and works with them to end the cycle of poverty.

 The Shelterbox Organisation responds to earthquake, volcano, flood, hurricane, cyclone, tsunami or conflict by delivering boxes of aid.